top of page

 • Are skin tones sitting on the correct hue line?

-They serve as an objective measurement system—a technical safety net—so your creative choices stay intentional, not accidental.
-While you’ll still trust your visual taste, scopes stop you from drifting into clipping, muddiness, or colour imbalance without noticing
+Scopes serve as an objective measurement system—a technical safety net—so your creative choices stay intentional, not accidental.
+While you’ll still trust your visual taste, scopes stop you from drifting into clipping, muddiness, or colour imbalance without noticing.

 For editors learning grading and creators searching for how to use scopes in DaVinci Resolve, consider this your step-by-step reference.